sRanay/tp/docs/UserGuide.md

 ### List Transactions: `list`
-Shows a list of all added transactions based on type, with filters for goals and categories.
+Shows a sorted list of all added transactions based on type, with filters for goals and categories.

 Format: `list /type (in | out) [/goal GOAL] [/category CATEGORY] [/week] [/month]`
 * User must specify /type option to list either transactions added under income or expense
 * Deletion has to be based on the ID of the transaction without any filters.
 * User must only specify either /week or /month.
 If both are specified, then /week will take priority.
+* The list that would be printed will be sorted by date, then transaction description.

 **Usage Example:**